Plymouth History Museums

 Website: www.plimoth.org

-Plimoth Plantation is a living history museum dedicated to the history of Plymouth colony.
-The museum features a replica 17th century village dedicated to the history of Plymouth colony, a replica Wampanoag homesite, the Plimoth Grist Mill and the Mayflower II, which is a full-scale replica of the original Mayflower (the ship is away undergoing renovations until 2019.)
+Plimoth Patuxet is a living history museum dedicated to the history of Plymouth Colony.
+The museum features a replica 17th-century village dedicated to the history of Plymouth Colony, a replica Wampanoag homesite, the Plimoth Grist Mill, and the Mayflower II, which is a full-scale replica of the original Mayflower.

-Replica 17th century village at Plimoth Plantation Museum, Plymouth, Mass
+Replica 17th century village at Plimoth Patuxet, Plymouth, Mass

-You can save money on this museum with Plimoth Plantation coupons & discount tickets.
+You can save money on this museum with Plimoth Patuxet coupons & discount tickets.

 Pilgrim Hall Museum: